testo/tjf/README.md

 These apps use a static UDP-Broadcast Port: 53955

-Dev2Dev over Bluetooth Low Energy (BLE) is included into the following Apps / Devices:
+Dev2Dev over Bluetooth Low Energy (BLE) is included into the following apps / devices:

 | App / Device     | Devices |
 | --------- | -----|
 | testo 300 | t300 |

-## Inter App Communication / App to App interface (A2A)
+## Inter App Communication / App to App interface (App2App)
-Most Testo apps can be called via an app to app interface (A2A) and report data back to the caller.
+Most testo apps can be called via an app to app interface (App2App) and report data back to the caller.
 This interface is available in the following apps and devices:

 | testo Combustion | Application ID | Android | iOS |
 | ---------------- | -------------- | ------- | --- |